irasan/guacamole/README.md

 ![No errors CSS](/assets/screenshots/css-validated.png)
 ![Errors in JS](/assets/screenshots/javascript-errors.png)

+There are two known issues with this game, that couldn't be resolved.
+First issue seems to be connected to recursive popUp function and setTimeout inside it.
+The bug is represented by the one additional call of this function when it's supposed to have ended.
+In the game it is represented by showing a veg when the countdown timer before the next level has started.
+Another issue is related to the game music.
+In order to prevent the music from playing on each page, there was an attempt to save the state of the music toggle button in local storage.
+It worked, however the toggle button seems to be working only from the second click.

 ### Client Stories Testing
 Most common path through the website: Home -> (Rules) -> Game -> Recipe.
 On the Home and Game pages there's a play button right in the center.
 To visit rules, the player might want to